 FAD or the future?
 Smoothies and juices are they healthy?

-Do Smoothies and Juice have health benefits or are they simply a FAD!
+Do Smoothies and Juice have health benefits or are they simply a FAD?

 I am sure a lot of you enjoy a good smoothie or juice in the morning or during your day.
-Many of you have probably read various claims about these drinks quote "contributes to weight loss ", or "better digestion", making you "feel fuller", "boost your energy" and all the other tons of information claiming to be beneficial to your health.
-But really are these claims at all believable or are they myths or fads??
+Many of you have probably read various claims about these drinks quote "contribute to weight loss ", or "better digestion", making you "feel fuller", "boost your energy" and all the other tons of information claiming to be beneficial to your health.
+But are these claims at all believable or are they myths or fads??

 The smoothie diet or 'detox' fruit juices are marketing tools and are very misleading to the public so please ignore these messages.
 These marketing claims make you believe you can achieve a nice slim and trim waist.
 Here we hope to explain a little about what juices and smoothies are and explain if they are beneficial for you.

 Generally, a smoothie contains a mixture of fruits and vegetables with a base of water, milk, yoghurt, ice cream or plant-based alternatives.
 Also, sometimes people are more adventurous and add components such as seeds, nuts, nut butter, berries, whey protein, or other things that they prefer.
-In general, smoothies are blended raw fruits and vegetables.
-They are normally thicker than fruit juices and contain more of the fruit and vegetable whole ingredients ( fibre and pulp etc).
+In general, smoothies are blended with raw fruits and vegetables.
+They are normally thicker than fruit juices and contain more of fruit and vegetable ingredients ( fibre and pulp etc).

 The benefits?